 Should parents wish to take extended family holidays they must make every effort to do so during official school holidays, not during term time.
-Parents must recognize that teachers cannot be made responsible for any work missed due to holidays taken during term time.
+Parents must recognise that teachers cannot be made responsible for any work missed due to holidays taken during term time.

 Extended holidays can prevent a student from completing the course content and from being assessed.
-Such holidays usually create a break in the sequence of learning.
+Such holidays can create a break in the sequence of learning.

-Staff cannot be expected to undertake a significant additional workload or jeopardise the integrity of their tests and assessments in order to meet the needs of students who are absent under these circumstances.
-As a consequence, there is a possibility that a student's results will be affected, and penalties applied.
+Staff cannot be expected to undertake a significant additional workload or jeopardise the integrity of their tests and assessments to meet the needs of students who are absent under these circumstances.
+Consequently, there is a possibility that a student's results will be affected, and penalties applied.
 (See section 13)